African Union: Languages

 Founded in 2001 under the auspices of the AU, the African Academy of Languages promotes the usage and perpetuation of African languages among African people.
 In 2004 Joaquim Chissano of Mozambique addressed the assembly in Swahili, but had to translate his words himself.
 The AU declared 2006 the Year of African Languages.
-2006 also marked Ghana's 55th anniversary since it founded the Bureau of Ghana Languages originally known as Gold Coast Vernacular Literature Bureau.
+2006 also marked Ghana's 55th anniversary since it founded the Bureau of Ghana Languages, originally known as the Gold Coast Vernacular Literature Bureau.